Cahuilla language: Syntax

-Although Ivilyuat employs a relatively free word order, its underlying classification is that of a subject–object–verb (or SOV) language.
+Although Cahuilla employs a relatively free word order, its underlying classification is that of a subject–object–verb (or SOV) language.
 Its verbs show heavy agreement, indicating the subject and object even when not overtly present, and the subject and object may appear after the verb, highlighting specific usage.

 Classifiers

-Ivilyuat contains about a dozen or so classifiers notably indicating the type of noun being modified or possessed.
-Classifiers cover nouns ranging from general, inanimate items -ɂa in ne-m-éxam-ɂa 'it (is) my thing' lit., 'it (is) somehow doing this way,' to trees, plants, fruits, meats, animals and moieties.
+Cahuilla contains about a dozen or so classifiers notably indicating the type of noun being modified or possessed.
+Classifiers cover nouns ranging from general, inanimate items -’a in ne-m-éxam-’a 'it (is) my thing' lit., 'it (is) somehow doing this way,' to trees, plants, fruits, meats, animals and moieties.